jonbarron/robust_loss_pytorch/README.md

 https://github.com/google-research/google-research/tree/master/robust_loss.
 The
 required packages are listed in `requirements.txt`.

-If you'd like this loss, include `general.py` or `adaptive.py` and call the loss function. `general.py` implements the "general" form of the loss, which assumes you are prepared to set and tune hyperparameters yourself, and `adaptive.py` implements the "adaptive" form of the loss, which tries to adapt the
+To use this code, include `general.py` or `adaptive.py` and call the loss function. `general.py` implements the "general" form of the loss, which assumes you are prepared to set and tune hyperparameters yourself, and `adaptive.py` implements the "adaptive" form of the loss, which tries to adapt the